Processing videos in Java: transcode, resize, and watermark

 Transcoding videos in Java

-Here's how to transcode a video from one format to another using JavaCV:
+Below is an example of how to transcode a video from one format to another using JavaCV.
+The code emphasizes robust error handling and resource management.

 import org.bytedeco.javacv.FFmpegFrameGrabber;